Platform-OS/platformos-check/docs/checks/required_directories.md

 # Prevent missing directories (`RequiredDirectories`)

-This check exists to warn theme developers about missing required directories in their structure.
+This check exists to warn platformOS developers about missing directories in their structure.

 ## Check Options